 The following pages show actual questions from the sample examination paper.
-This guide contains 21 of the actual questions from the sample examination paper.
+This guide contains actual questions from the sample examination paper.
 This part of the guide includes:

-- Questions of each type Classic, Matching, Multiple Response & Assertion Reason - Following each question, a table showing the correct answers to each of the questions along with the rationale behind each correct answer.
-At the end of the rationale description is the reference to the relevant part of the APMP BoK
+- Questions of each type Classic, Multiple Response & Assertion Reason - Following each question, a table showing the correct answers to each of the questions along with the rationale behind each correct answer.
+Contained in the rationale description is the reference to the relevant part of the APMP BoK